PostHog/posthog.com/contents/handbook/company/small-teams.md

 ## Small Teams Intros

-Every small team should have an agreed charter which should include at the very least, but not be limited to:
+Every small team should have an agreed charter which should include:

 * Mission
 * Long term goals